International Holocaust Cartoon Competition: In Israel

-Israeli artists spoofed the contest by the Israeli antisemitic cartoons contest.
+Israeli artists spoofed the contest with the Israeli antisemitic cartoons contest.

 International

-On February 8, 2006 Flemming Rose (the cultural editor for Jyllands-Posten), told CNN: "My newspaper is trying to establish a contact with that Iranian newspaper Hamshahri, and we would run the cartoons the same day as they publish them".
+On 8 February 2006, Flemming Rose (the cultural editor for Jyllands-Posten), told CNN, "My newspaper is trying to establish a contact with that Iranian newspaper Hamshahri, and we would run the cartoons the same day as they publish them."
 Later that day, the paper's editor-in-chief said that Jyllands-posten would under no circumstances publish the Holocaust cartoons.

-Six of the least controversial cartoons of the International Holocaust Cartoon Competition were republished by Danish Newspaper Dagbladet Information on September 8, 2006 after the editor consulted the main rabbi in Copenhagen, and three cartoons were later reprinted in Jyllands-Posten as well.
+Six of the cartoons of the International Holocaust Cartoon Competition were republished by the Danish newspaper Dagbladet Information on 8 September 2006, after the editor consulted the main rabbi in Copenhagen, and three cartoons were later reprinted in Jyllands-Posten as well.

 The event was also criticised by the then United Nations Secretary-General Kofi Annan, the U.S. State Department, the Israeli foreign ministry, Reporters Without Borders, the Anti-Defamation League and other parties.